bettergov/foiamail/docs/setting-up.md

 - create a virtual machine to run the services on (AWS EC2 Ubuntu is used in this example)
 - install Python with the required dependencies
 - set up & get credentials to a Google account for sending mail, managing contacts, storing attachment and reporting (via drive)
+- Import contacts into Google
-- import contacts and set up FOIA request template
+- set up FOIA request template, configure FOIAmail (copying and editing `config/config.example.yaml` to `config/config.yaml`)

 This example uses an EC2 Ubuntu server but should work on any Ubuntu machine.